Committed to Advancing Diversity, Equity, and Inclusion

-ASHG has a presence at several important forums for early career researchers from under represented minority groups.
-The Society exhibits at the Annual Biomedical Research Conference for Minority Students (ABRCMS) and the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS).
-Participation has been further expanded through the submission of symposium proposals for both events.
+ASHG has a presence at several important forums for early career researchers from underrepresented or minoritized groups.
+The Society exhibits at the Annual Biomedical Research Conference for Minoritized Scientists (ABRCMS) and the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS).

 Diversity, Equity, and Inclusion Events at the Annual Meeting

 Since 2020, ASHG has provided pro-rated membership rates for individuals residing in Resource-Limited Countries.
 This further expands the international scope of ASHG’s membership and makes ASHG year-round professional programming more reachable to diverse audiences.

 Annual Meeting Resource-Limited Countries Travel Support

-Since 2019, ASHG expanded Developing Country Travel Awards to ensure that a diverse number of people from around the world are able to receive complimentary registration, assistance with expenses, and career advancement opportunities.
+Since 2019, ASHG expanded Resource-Limited Country Travel Awards to ensure that a diverse number of people from around the world are able to receive complimentary registration, assistance with expenses, and career advancement opportunities.

 National Policy/Advocacy Agenda